Configuration Reference

 Extreme High Load

-For truly massive workloads, enable the sharded scheduler:
+For very large workloads, enable the sharded scheduler:

 opt.UseShardedScheduler(Environment.ProcessorCount)